Cirkit Designer Logo

 • Ensure the power adapter provides 5V/3A and is properly connected.

-• Check the USB Type-C cable for damage.
+• Check the USB Type-C cable for damage or loose connections.

 2. No display on the monitor:

-• Verify the HDMI cable is securely connected.
+• Verify the HDMI cable is securely connected to both the board and the monitor.

 • Ensure the monitor is set to the correct input source.

-• Confirm the correct GPIO pin numbering mode is used in your code.
+• Confirm the correct pin numbering scheme (BCM or BOARD) is used in the code.

-• Check for loose connections or wiring errors.
+• Check for loose or incorrect connections to external devices.